Colouring Shapes

 Adaptations to address variability in an inclusive classroom:

-Adaptation Video: Colouring Shapes
+Adaptation Video: DIY Adaptation for Colouring Shapes

-Adaptation Video: Colouring with Crayons
+Adaptations and Strategies: Colouring with Crayons

-Suggested Variation in Rules and Pace:
+View and DownloadSuggested Variation in Rules and Pace:

 When working with special children, it is important to adapt the rules and pace to their specific needs.
 Here are some suggestions:

 - Vary the rules: Depending on the child’s abilities, you can adapt the rules for colouring.
-For example, if a child has difficulty staying within the lines, you could allow them to colour freely or with a larger outline.
+For example, if a child has difficulty staying within the lines, you could allow them to colour freely or use a larger outline.

-Human value song – Be like the colours
+Human Value Song – Be like the colours

 Apple is red and sweet, the grass is green and cool